 During a cross-examination of the witness, Esquivel called into question Collins’ mental state, asking if she was on any medications.
 Collins replied that she was on roughly 10 different medications.

 When asked if McGeough had ever been abusive or issued threats during their relationship, Collins replied that he had not.

-The defendant faces two felony charges of first-degree murder and grand theft auto.
-If found guilty of murder, he may be sentenced to 15 or 25 years to life in prison.
-For the alleged car theft, he may face up to three years in prison.
+The defendant faces a felony charge of first-degree murder.
+If found guilty, he may be sentenced to 15 or 25 years to life in prison.

 The trial is projected to last up to eight days, with a closing arguments expected on Nov.
 20.

 11/18/19 Correction: A previous version of this article incorrectly stated that Sean McGeough was additionally charged with grand theft auto.
 That charge was vacated in 2017.